LokeYourLord/GHInjectorPrivateRelease/README.md

-# GHInjectorPrivateRelease
+# GH DLL Injector - Private Release by LokeYourLord @ UnknownCheats

 How to use:

-1: Download "GH x.x @LokeYourLord-UC.rar
+1: Download "GH x.x @LokeYourLord-UC.rar"

 2: Extract it into a folder somewhere.